 By the early 1930s we had already sent operatives of the Korean Revolutionary Army to west Jiandao and blown "Jilin wind" there.
 Thanks to their efforts, a considerable number of revolutionary organizations sprang up in the area.
 After debating the establishment of a new type of base in Nanhutou and Donggang, we dispatched a small unit, headed by Kim Ju Hyon, to the area.
 The small unit roved many villages around Mt.
 Paektu, focussing on Changbai County, learning about the state of the revolutionary movement in that area, recruiting hardcore elements, educating the masses, and thereby laying the foundations for the political and military activities, due to be launched by the main force in the future.
-Their efforts spawned solid foundations, facilitating assistance to the activities of the anti-Japanese national united front movement.
+Their efforts spawned solid foundations, facilitating assistance to the activities of the main force of the KPRA and promoting the mass development of the anti-Japanese national united front movement qualified operatives could organize the masses and transform them into revolutionaries very quickly, by instilling revolutionary ideas, relying on favourable mass foundations

 This was the prime factor, which enabled us to rapidly transform west Jiandao area into a revolutionary area, without experiencing any hitches.

-We learned another valuable lesson during our activities in west Jiandao; qualified operatives could organize the masses and transform them into revolutionaries very quickly, by instilling revolutionary ideas, relying on favourable mass foundations.
+We learned another valuable lesson during our activities in west Jiandao;